yihui/yihui.org/content/en/2017-05-18-how-do-i-find-manage-and-use-gifs.md

 A few months ago [Jenny](https://twitter.com/JennyBryan) wanted me (and Karthik, if I remember correctly) to share some experience with GIFs.
 I have been busy with writing the [**blogdown** book](https://bookdown.org/yihui/blogdown/) recently and don't really have much time, so I'm going to write a quick post just to take a short break.
 I may expand this post in the future.

-First thing first.
-I tend to pronounce "GIF" with the _soft_ G, but I feel there are much more people saying the hard G. Since my native language is not English, I usually try to say the hard G when I speak in English (and soft G in Chinese).
+First things first.
+I tend to pronounce "GIF" with the _soft_ G, but I feel there are more people pronouncing the hard G. Since my native language is not English, I usually try to say the hard G when I speak in English (and soft G in Chinese).
 I'm fine with either way, and I promise I won't [turn your skull into a toilet](http://theoatmeal.com/comics/gif).

 ## Where do I find GIFs?